jaimedantas/EECS6446_Project/tutorials/02-kubernetes.md

 [Kubernetes](https://kubernetes.io/), also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
 In recent years, it has become the de-facto standard for cluster management in the cloud.
 We will be using kubernetes to manage our infrastructure and deploy our applications.
-In this section of the tutorial, you will learn to deploy kubernetes to a create a cluster of VMs that can be managed from a single point which is the master node.
+In this section of the tutorial, you will learn to deploy kubernetes to a create a cluster comprising of VMs that can be managed from a single point which is the master node.

 **Table of Contents**
 - TOC